eschabell/summit-choose-own-adventure-bpms/README.md

 Released versions
 -----------------
 See the tagged releases for the following versions of the product:

+- v1.1 - JBoss BPM Suite 6.1 and workshop instructions to host session on build the JBoss HR Employee Rewards process.

 - v1.0 - JBoss BPM Suite 6.1 and lab instructions to build the JBoss HR Employee Rewards process.